opnfv/kvmfornfv/docs/release/scenarios/os-nosdn-kvm_ovs_dpdk-noha/os-nosdn-kvm_ovs_dpdk-noha.description.rst

 * ``dha-override-config:`` Provides information about the VM definition and Network config for virtual deployment.These configurations overrides the pod dha definition and points to the controller,compute and fuel definition files.
-The noha_nfv-kvm_nfv-ovs-dpdk-bar_heat_ceilometer_scenario.yaml has no dha-config changes i.e., default    configuration is used.
+The no-ha_nfv-kvm_nfv-ovs-dpdk_heat_ceilometer_scenario.yaml has no dha-config changes i.e., default configuration is used.

-* os-nosdn-kvm_ovs_dpdk_bar-noha scenario is successful when all the 4 Nodes are accessible, up and running.
+* os-nosdn-kvm_ovs_dpdk-noha scenario is successful when all the 4 Nodes are accessible, up and running.

 **Note:**

-* In os-nosdn-kvm_ovs_dpdk_bar-noha scenario, OVS is installed on the compute nodes with DPDK configured
+* In os-nosdn-kvm_ovs_dpdk-noha scenario, OVS is installed on the compute nodes with DPDK configured

-* Baraometer plugin is also implemented along with KVM plugin.

 * Hugepages for DPDK are configured in the attributes_1 section of the no-ha_nfv-kvm_nfv-ovs-dpdk_heat_ceilometer_scenario.yaml